Robert Smith, Baron Smith of Kelvin

 Lord Smith of Kelvin serves as Chancellor of the University of Strathclyde and Chair of the British Business Bank.
-He is Chairman of IMI plc, Scottish Enterprise and Forth Ports Limited.
+He is Former Chairman of IMI plc, Scottish Enterprise and Forth Ports Limited.

 On 19 September 2014, he was appointed as Chair of the newly formed Scotland Devolution Commission by Prime Minister David Cameron, following the "No" result in the Scottish independence referendum; his role being to oversee devolution commitments spelt out by the Westminster parliamentary leaders, with initial proposals drawn up by November 2014.

 Early life

 Smith grew up in the Broomhill district of Glasgow and was educated at Allan Glen's School, Glasgow.

 After leaving school in 1963, Smith failed his first-year English exams at the University of Glasgow.
 He turned to a career in accountancy and was articled to Robb Ferguson & Company and qualified as a Chartered Accountant in 1968.

 Professional career

 Smith moved to ICFC, later known as 3i, until 1982 and joined the Royal Bank of Scotland in 1983.
 From 1985 to 1989 he was managing director of Charterhouse Development Capital Ltd. He also held the posts of chairman and CEO with Morgan Grenfell Private Equity, CEO of Morgan Grenfell Asset Management and was Vice Chairman of its successor, Deutsche Asset Management, between 2000 and 2002.
-He has held various positions as Director of MFI Furniture Group plc, Stakis plc (where he was also chairman from 1998 to 1999), the Bank of Scotland, Tip Europe plc, and Network Rail.
+He has held various positions as Director of MFI, Stakis plc (where he was also chairman from 1998 to 1999), the Bank of Scotland, Tip Europe plc, and Network Rail.
 From 1 July 2002 to 31 December 2013 Smith was Chairman of The Weir Group.

 Smith was a member of the Financial Services Authority from 1997 to 2000, a member of the Judicial Appointments Board for Scotland from 2002 to 2007, and is a member of the Financial Reporting Council.
 As Chairman of the FRC Group on Audit Committees Combined Code Guidance, he was responsible for The Smith Report (2003).
 Smith was also a member of the Council of Economic Advisers (Scotland), an independent advisory group to the First Minister of Scotland.